srinija-s/Drowsiness-Detection/README.md

 Easy Integration: The code is modular and can be easily integrated into existing systems or applications.

 Requirements:
--Python3
+- Python3
--OpenCV
+- OpenCV
--Keras
+- Keras
--Pygame
+- Pygame
--Playsound (for alert sound)
+- Playsound (for alert sound)